Chevron Phillips Helps Quatar Build Largest Middle East Ethylene Plant

 Jul 02, 2019

-With the help of Chevron Phillips, Quatar’s polyethylene production is set to nearly double, according to an article from Bloomberg.
-Chevron Phillips is partnering in a joint venture with Quatar Petroleum (QP) to build what is reportedly the biggest plant in the Middle East for processing ethane into ethylene.
-The facility will process the chemical from ethane pumped at Quatar’s giant North Field.
+With the help of Chevron Phillips, Qatar’s polyethylene production is set to nearly double, according to an article from Bloomberg.
+Chevron Phillips is partnering in a joint venture with Qatar Petroleum (QP) to build what is reportedly the biggest plant in the Middle East for processing ethane into ethylene.
+The facility will process the chemical from ethane pumped at Qatar’s giant North Field.

 According to the article, Qatar’s polyethylene production will rise to 4,300 tons a year when the plant is completed in 2025, from 2,300 tons currently.
 QP will reportedly own 70% of the joint venture, with Chevron Phillips holding the rest.